Hyperband-based Bayesian Optimization for Black-box Prompt Selection: Multi-Fidelity over Validation Instances

-We presented pseudo code for HB adapted to the problem of prompt selection in Algorithm~\ref{alg:hyperband_modified_sequential} and in Table~\ref{tab:hyperband_example} we present an exemplary schedule describing how the number of prompts used in each stage of each bracket of the algorithm relates to the number of validation instances used to evaluate the prompts.
-Regarding the output of the algorithm we note that there is a critical design decision: The vanilla HB \citep{li2018hyperband} algorithm would output the configuration with the smallest validation error seen so far.
-However, in the context of prompt selection, the validation errors are determined based on different numbers of validation instances varying between stages of brackets ($\{s_{\max}, s_{\max} - 1, \ldots, 0\}$).
-To allow for a robust selection of the optimal prompt, we always return the prompt with the lowest validation error among all prompts that were evaluated on the full validation set\footnote{or evaluated on the largest subset used so far when assessing the anytime performance of the algorithm}.
-This is crucial for robust performance of HB in the context of prompt selection which we ablate in Appendix~\ref{app:additional_results_hb_ablation}.
+We present pseudocode for HB adapted to the problem of black-box prompt selection in Algorithm~\ref{alg:hyperband_modified_sequential} (as explained in Section~\ref{sec:hbbodkl}, \hbbodkl replaces the random proposal mechanism of HB by a BO proposal) and in Table~\ref{tab:hyperband_example}, we present an exemplary schedule describing how the number of prompts used in each stage of each bracket of the algorithm relates to the number of validation instances used to evaluate the prompts.
+Regarding the output of the algorithm, we note that there is a critical design decision: The vanilla HB \citep{li2018hyperband} algorithm would output the configuration with the smallest validation error observed so far.
+However, in the context of prompt selection, validation errors are determined based on different numbers of validation instances varying between stages of brackets ($\{s_{\max}, s_{\max} - 1, \ldots, 0\}$).
+To allow for a robust selection of the optimal prompt, we always return the prompt with the lowest validation error among all prompts that were evaluated on the full validation set\footnote{Or evaluated on the largest subset used so far when assessing the anytime performance of the algorithm.}.
+This is crucial for robust performance of HB in the context of prompt selection, which we demonstrate in Appendix~\ref{app:additional_results_hb_ablation}.

-Our modified HB has three inputs: $n_{\mathrm{valid}}$ the total number of validation instances available (depending on the task),$b_{\mathrm{min}}$ a lower bound to the number of validation instances used to evaluate a prompt, $\eta$ the halving parameter of the SH subroutine.
+Our HB adapted to black-box prompt selection has three inputs: $n_{\mathrm{valid}}$ the total number of validation instances available (depending on the task), $b_{\mathrm{min}}$ a lower bound on the number of validation instances used for prompt evaluation, and $\eta$ the halving parameter of the SH subroutine.
 HB makes use of three functions:\\ (1) $\text{get\_prompt}()$ returns a candidate prompt from the search space $\mathcal{P}$.
 In vanilla HB, we would sample uniformly at random.
 In our \hbbodkl we obtain the next candidate prompt via a BO proposal (Section~\ref{sec:hbbodkl}).\\ (2) $\text{get\_validation\_error}(p, b_i)$ evaluates a prompt $p$ using $b_i$ validation instances.
-Here lies another critical detail which we will discuss below.\\ (3) $\text{top\_k}(P, V, \lfloor n_i/\eta \rfloor)$ reduces the $n_i$ prompts in the active set $P$ by only keeping the $\lfloor n_i/\eta \rfloor$ best performing ones according to their validation losses in $V$.
+We further discuss this below.\\ (3) $\text{top\_k}(P, V, \lfloor n_i/\eta \rfloor)$ reduces the $n_i$ prompts in the active set $P$ by only keeping the $\lfloor n_i/\eta \rfloor$ best performing ones.